hardiksakshammittal1307-git/Basic_C-_Course/README.md

 # Basic_C-_Course
-This is my Repository of Codes of basics of C++ Course
+This is my Repository of Basic Codes of C++ Course
 <br>
 Author-Hardik Mittal